matrix-org/synapse/UPGRADE.rst

 ====================

-If you want to use the new URL previewing API (/_matrix/media/r0/preview_url) then you have to explicitly enable it in the config and install the optional dependencies.
+If you want to use the new URL previewing API (/_matrix/media/r0/preview_url) then you have to explicitly enable it in the config and update your dependencies dependencies.
 See README.rst for details.